pandafeeder/mongo-mongo/README.md

             price: Number
         })
     }
-    static setCollectionName() {
+    // default collection name is lower-cased class name, set it explicitly using below method static setCollectionName() {
         return 'books'
     }
 }

-const db = new DB('mongodb://localhost:27017/db')
+// DB eats the same argument as native's MongoClient.connect const db = new DB('mongodb://localhost:27017/db')
-Book.setDB(db)
+// all CURD operation will use the same db instance Book.setDB(db)
-let book = new Book({title:'2666', publish: new Date(2008,10,10), copies: 5000, price: 12.2})
+// no created supplied, a default new Date will be used let book = new Book({title:'2666', publish: new Date(2008,10,10), copies: 5000, price: 12.2})
+// insert data into database
 book.save()
     .then(r => {console.log('saved!')})
     .catch(e => {console.log('something wrong when saving')})